D-PLACE/dplace-dataset-pulotu/README.md

 ## Description

 Pulotu, meaning abode of the gods, is a database of Austronesian religious beliefs and practices.
-You will find information on more than 130 cultures from the Moken of mainland Asia to the Maori of New Zealand.
+You will find information on more than 130 cultures from the Moken of mainland Asia to the Māori of New Zealand.

 This dataset is licensed under a CC-BY-4.0 license